 Avant Garde

-The first Avant Garde section (also on the top floor – go round it anticlockwise) sprinkles us with various genres (and genre-spanning) works.
+The Avant Garde section (go round anticlockwise) then sprinkles us with various genres and genre-spanning works.

 I spent more time than I had looking at, for example, Erika Giovanna Klien’s 1939 Diving Bird, whose representation of movement proves not quite as abstract as a first glance implies.

-This part introduces us to one or two works by those creators who tend to dominate the field of Austrian art in modern times: the likes of Arnulf Rainer or Hundertwasser (represented by his 1955 224 The Large Path that once hung in the office of the Austrian chancellor if I’m not mistaken).
+This part introduces us to one or two works by those creators who tend to dominate the field of Austrian art in modern times; you find the likes of Arnulf Rainer or Hundertwasser, the latter represented by his 1955 224 The Large Path that once hung in the office of the Austrian chancellor if I’m not mistaken.

-The room covering the theme Persecution and Exile perhaps leaves the strongest memory: works by those murdered or driven into exile during the fascist era.
+The room covering the theme Persecution and Exile perhaps leaves the strongest impression: works by those murdered or driven into exile during the fascist era.

-Quite apart from the overriding human tragedy, I am reminded (again) of two salient points:
+Quite apart from the overriding human tragedy, this section reminds me (again) of two salient points:

 - Austria’s self-inflicted loss of intellect, creativity and artistic potential